moore3930/moore3930.github.io/_pages/about.md

 I worked at [*Alibaba*](https://www.alibabagroup.com/en/global/home) as an algorithm engineer from 2018 to 2019.
-At that time, my main job was to design deep learning algorithms to make [*Taobao*](https://www.taobao.com/) recommendation system works better.
+At that time, my main job was to design deep learning algorithms to make [*Taobao*](https://www.taobao.com/) recommendation system work better.
 Before that, I had also spent some fun time interning at *XiaoIce Group, Microsoft, Beijing (2017-2018)*.

 I got my M.S. degree from the [*EECS*](https://eecs.pku.edu.cn/Home/HOME.htm) at [*Peking University*](http://english.pku.edu.cn/) in 2018.

 My main interests lie within Natural Language Processing, such as Cross-lingual Word Emebddings and Machine Translation.

-**NEW:** Actively seeking for Ph.D. opportunities starting from 2021 Fall.